Turkish Military Service (Askerlik) and Your Germany Visa: What You Need to Know

 - After arriving in Germany and receiving your residence permit (Aufenthaltserlaubnis or Blaue Karte EU), gather documentation: your residence permit, employment contract, and proof of ongoing employment.

-- Apply for deferment through the Turkish General Consulate in your German city (Berlin, Munich, Hamburg, Cologne, Frankfurt, Stuttgart all have consulates).
+- Apply for deferment through the Turkish General Consulate responsible for your residence in Germany (Berlin, Munich, Hamburg, Cologne, Frankfurt, and Stuttgart all have consulates).

-- Renew the deferment every two years as long as you remain employed abroad.
+- Renew the deferment in 1–3 year intervals as long as you remain employed abroad.

 Free Download